Fun Home (musical): Plot summary

 Alison considers the connection between her coming out and her father's death.
 Small Alison has a homework assignment to draw a map of places her family has been to, but Bruce aggressively takes over, drawing it the way he thinks it should look.
 Alison realizes that despite having traveled widely, her father's place of birth, life, work and death can all be placed in a small circle in Beech Creek, Pennsylvania ("Maps").
 Bruce offers a ride and a beer to an underage boy, and it is later implied that they had a sexual encounter.
 Medium Alison writes to her parents, asking for a response to her coming-out letter.
 Small Alison watches The Partridge Family, but Bruce angrily switches it off.
 Small Alison talks to him and finds out that he is going to see a psychiatrist, but he is ambiguous about the reason.
 Alison expresses annoyance that he lied to her; the reason he was going was because he was arrested for what he did to the underage boy.
 Helen attempts to reassure Small Alison that the psychiatrist will help her father, but she too refuses to elaborate.
 Bruce starts a vicious argument with Helen and breaks several of her possessions along with some library books.
 Small Alison fantasizes about her family as the happy family singing together on television ("Raincoat of Love").

 Alison remembers a time when Bruce took her and her brothers on a trip to New York City.
 After a long day, Small Alison, Christian and John settle into sleeping bags.
 Small Alison wakes up and catches Bruce sneaking out.
 Bruce sings her a lullaby ("Pony Girl").
-He reassures his daughter that he's just going out for a paper, but Alison realizes he was probably going cruising.
+He reassures his daughter that he is just going out for a paper, but Alison realizes he was probably going cruising.
 Medium Alison is angered by a noncommittal letter from Bruce responding to her coming out.
 At a luncheonette with her father, Small Alison notices a butch delivery woman and feels an inexplicable kinship with her ("Ring of Keys").

 Medium Alison calls home to demand a better response from her parents and is astonished when her mother reveals that her father has had sexual relationships with men and boys.
 Alison explores the tensions her family was under at this time and watches a heated argument between her parents.
 Medium Alison returns home for vacation with Joan.
 Helen confesses to Medium Alison her troubled and turbulent life with Bruce ("Days and Days").
 Medium Alison, Joan and Bruce have an unexpectedly pleasant evening around the piano.
 Bruce asks Alison if she'd like to go for a drive, and (adult) Alison realizes that Medium Alison is gone; she joins her father in the car, breaking the boundaries of time.
 On the drive, she and Bruce struggle to express themselves to each other ("Telephone Wire").